microsoft/cppgraphqlgen/README.md

 [microsoft/vcpkg](https://github.com/microsoft/vcpkg).
 To install with vcpkg, make sure you've pulled the latest version and then run `vcpkg install cppgraphqlgen` (or `cppgraphqlgen:x64-windows`, `cppgraphqlgen:x86-windows-static`, etc. depending on your platform).
-To install just the dependencies and work in a clone of this repo, you'll need some subset of `vcpkg install pegtl boost-program-options boost-filesystem rapidjson gtest`.
+To install just the dependencies and work in a clone of this repo, you'll need some subset of `vcpkg install pegtl boost-program-options rapidjson gtest`.
 It works for Windows, Linux, and Mac, but if you want to try building for another platform (e.g. Android or iOS), you'll need to do more of this manually.

 Manual installation will work best if you clone the GitHub repos for each of the dependencies and follow the installation